 - Only half the Benicassim campfest campsite has shade and if you arrive late, your tent will be pitched in the baking hot sun.
 Which means, no sleep between 8am – 11pm.
 And, good luck even trying to go inside it in the heat.
 On the plus side, the bottle of water we left inside the tent was warm enough to make a hot coffee.

 - People are messy.
 We walked past some absolutely vile emplacements.
 Surprisingly no rats, but some people definitely deserved to get them.
+My friend even told me about people taking dumps outside their tent, but luckily enough we were nowhere near anything or anyone like that.

 - You’re not protected from adverse weather.
 So although it’s not Glastonbury and you’re probably expecting just sun, Spain can get some pretty stormy weather.
 In fact, it absolutely pissed it down on us and for the final night, many people were camped out in the bar because their tents got smashed to pieces.